remysucre/comp150-FP/Final/README.md

 To compile
 - ghc --make GMain.hs

+BE WARNED: This will produce a LOT of temporary files and may eat up all your resources.
+Be mindful of where you attempt to run this.

 To run
 - Create a file `files.txt` in this directory.
 - Write down the paths for every file needed to compile your program, with the main module first.